sammypanda/design.dis.bot/src/Documentation/README.md

 Later on, when your bot becomes ready for other guilds to use, you can restrict the permissions a bit further.
 But for development, this is fine.

-Here's an example invite link that would be generated: https://discord.com/api/oauth2/authorize?client_id=bot_id&permissions=8&scope=bot
+Here's an example invite link that would have resulted from using those params: https://discord.com/api/oauth2/authorize?client_id=bot_id&permissions=8&scope=bot

-Where `bot_id` in the URL above with your bot's own ID.
+Where `bot_id` in the URL above is your own bot's ID.

 ## Add Bot Token to Project